Over the last few years, grain-free dog foods have become popular with a number of dog owners.

 About: CANIDAE Grain-Free PURE Duck & Turkey Formula is a no-nonsense, limited-ingredient food that’s made with a relatively small number of nutritious ingredients.

-- Limited ingredient canned dog food filled with ingredients you recognize
+- This limited ingredient dog food recipe is made with 6 simple ingredients

 Features: Designed for dogs suffering from food allergies or intolerances, CANIDAE Duck & Turkey Formula is a meat-rich food that doesn’t include any unnecessary items which may cause problems for your pup.